-As discussed in Notes 1 and 10 to the consolidated financial statements, the Company files income tax returns in the U.S. Federal jurisdiction and various state jurisdictions.
+As discussed in Notes 1 and 11 to the consolidated financial statements, the Company files income tax returns in the U.S. Federal jurisdiction and various state jurisdictions.
 The Company recognizes liabilities for uncertainty in income taxes when it is more likely than not that a tax position will not be sustained on examination and settlement with various taxing authorities.
-During the year ended February 3, 2023, the Company recorded unrecognized tax benefits of \$90 million that, if recognized, would affect the effective income tax rate.

-Auditing these reserves was challenging due to the significant judgment in applying the relevant tax laws and inherent uncertainty involved in predicting the ultimate resolution of such matters with the taxing authority.
+Auditing these liabilities associated with unrecognized tax benefits that, if recognized, would affect the effective income tax rate was challenging due to the significant judgment in applying the relevant tax laws and inherent uncertainty involved in predicting the ultimate resolution of such matters with the taxing authority.
 Changes to the liability resulting from ongoing or future audits by the taxing authorities could have a material effect on the Company's results of operations.